Cycle symmetry, limit theorems, and fluctuation theorems for diffusion processes on the circle: Limit theorems and large deviations for sample circulations

-The large deviations of the empirical circulations are stated in the following theorem. \begin{theorem} The law of $(J^+_t,J^-_t)$ satisfies a large deviation principle with rate $t$ and good rate function $I_1:\mathbb{R}^2\rightarrow[0,\infty]$ which is also convex. \end{theorem}
+The large deviation principle for the sample circulations is stated in the following theorem.
+For the precise definition of the large deviation principle for a family of probability measures, please refer to \cite[Page 3]{varadhan1984large}. \begin{theorem} The law of $(J^+_t,J^-_t,J_t)$ satisfies a large deviation principle with rate $t$ and good rate function $I_0:\mathbb{R}^3\rightarrow[0,\infty]$.
+Moreover, $I_0$ is convex and $I_0(J^+,J^-,J) = 0$. \end{theorem}